MtSamsonite/ha-cbus2mqtt/README.md

 This add-on is currently in beta awaiting real world testing.
 It is at the end of the day simply running the cmqttd Docker container with some minor modifictions.
 Testing has shown it passes through the home assistant configuration options correctly and the local build version was tested on a CBUS CNI.
 (I dont have CBUS so my testing is limited)

 ## Installation
-To install Home Assistant you need to add a repository to your Home Assistant Add-on Store.
+To install the add-on you need to add a repository to your Home Assistant Add-on Store.
-1. From the main menu select System, then Add-ons
+1. From the main menu in Home Assistant select System, then Add-ons
 2. In the lower right corner click on the blue button titled ADD-ON-STORE
 3. In the top right click on the 3 vertical dots (be careful to click on the home assistant dots and not your browser menu dots)
 4. Select Repositories